Walking through the Fushimi Inari Gates felt like a dream! The endless trail of glowing orange surrounded by the forest

-Fushimi Inari Shrine is located just outside JR Inari Station, the second one from Kyoto Station along the JR Nara Line.
-The shrine can also be reached by a short walk from Fushimi Inari Station along the Keihan Main Line.
+Fushimi Inari is located outside the JR Inari Station.
+You can also reach this shrine can by a quick walk from Fushimi Inari Station along the Keihan Main Line.

-The main shrine that meets you at the entrance is nice enough, with it’s stark red color and golden ornate details.
-But this is Kyoto, a city with hundreds of spectacular shrines and temples, and the main attraction is not the shrine itself but rather the pathway that starts behind the shrine.
+The main shrine that meets you at the entrance is stunning on it's own, with it’s stark red color and golden ornate details.
+The main attraction is not the shrine itself but the pathway that starts behind the shrine.
 Be sure to keep walking forward.

 FUSHIMI INARI SHRINE

 Is there any better way to immerse yourself in Japanese culture than dressing up in a kimono rental in Kyoto?
 I loved seeing all the women in kimonos 🙂 Although I didn't have time to do it in Kyoto I was able to dress up in a kimono in Osaka Castle.

-Fushimi Inari is most known for having thousands of vermilion coloured torii gates.
-The torii forms a tunnel that visitors can walk through on their way to the top of Mount Inari.
+Fushimi Inari is most known for having thousands of orange coloured torii gates.
+The gates forms a tunnel that visitors can walk through on their way to the top of Mount Inari.
 You may be wondering like myself what is the significance of these gates?!
-Each gate has been donated by an individual or a Japanese business in the hope of receiving good luck and fortune.
-The name of the donor is inscribed in black ink on the back of each gate.
+Each gate has been donated by a person or Japanese business in the hopes of receiving good luck and fortune.
+The name of the donor can be found engraved in black ink on the back of each gate.

 The hike to the summit of the mountain and back takes about 2-3 hours.
 It would be smart to wear comfortable shoes.
 My Nike Air's saved me!
 You are free to walk just as far as you wish before turning back.
 I took my sweet time...twirling around and just taking it all in.
 The gates are so peaceful and I loved walking off the beaten path and exploring fun side areas.
 I felt like I was in another world.